Cook smarter

 Write them down.
 That's your first meal plan.

 For the other nights, leave them open.
 Leftovers, takeout, or whatever happens.
-You're not trying to fill every slot — you're building a habit of planning some meals before the week starts.
+You're not trying to fill every slot.
+You're building a habit of planning some meals before the week starts.

 A realistic beginner week might look like: